thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

 ## How the Monitor Works

-I've released an open-source library called [asyncio-event-loop-monitor](https://github.com/thehellmaker/asyncio-event-loop-monitor) that implements this technique.
+I built a library called [asyncio-event-loop-monitor](https://github.com/thehellmaker/asyncio-event-loop-monitor) that implements this.
 Here's the core algorithm:

 ### Step 1: Install the Profile Handler